-We have an employment agreement with Mr. Smith that extends through December 31, 2018.
+We have an employment agreement with Mr. Smith that extends through December 31, 2019.
 Mr. Smith's agreement will automatically renew pursuant to the corresponding provision of the agreement for successive one-year periods unless either party provides written notice not to renew the agreement twenty-four months before the expiration of any extended term.
 Each year, our board of directors makes an affirmative determination as to whether to provide such notice and no such notice has been provided.
 Mr. Smith's minimum annual base salary under his agreement is \$630,000, and is subject to review and adjustment by our board of directors.
 Mr. Smith is eligible for an annual bonus and to participate in incentive compensation plans generally available to similarly situated employees, determined by our board of directors at its sole discretion.
 Mr. Smith is also entitled to an automobile or an automobile allowance during the term of the agreement.
 Mr. Smith's employment agreement contains severance pay provisions.

-We also have employment agreements with Mr. Price, Ms. Higgins, Mr. Ussery, and Mr. Whitney.
-Pursuant to the automatic renewal provisions of these employment agreements, the current term of each agreement extends through December 31, 2017 and will continue to automatically renew for successive one-year periods unless either party provides written notice not to renew the agreement twelve months before the expiration of any extended term.
+We also have employment agreements with Mr. Price, Ms. Higgins and Mr. Ussery.
+The current term of each agreement extends through December 31, 2018 and will automatically renew for successive one-year periods unless either party provides written notice not to renew the agreement twelve months before the expiration of any extended term.
 Each year, our president and chief executive officer makes an affirmative determination as to whether to provide such notice, and no such notices have been provided.

-Minimum annual base salaries under these agreements are \$255,116 for Mr. Price, \$246,887 for Ms. Higgins, \$171,700 for Mr. Ussery, and \$300,000 for Mr. Whitney.
+Minimum annual base salaries under these agreements are \$414,000 for Mr. Price, \$417,100 for Ms. Higgins and \$324,400 for Mr. Ussery.
 Salaries are subject to review and possible adjustment as determined by the president and chief executive officer.
 Each executive is also eligible for an annual bonus and to participate in incentive compensation plans generally available to similarly situated employees, determined by us at our sole discretion.
-The employment agreements with Mr. Price, Ms. Higgins, Mr. Ussery and Mr. Whitney contain severance pay provisions.
+The employment agreements with Mr. Price, Ms. Higgins and Mr. Ussery contain severance pay provisions.